mrhaffner/trie/README.md

 ## Instructions

-Clone the repo then setup your Python evnironment:
+Clone the repo then setup your Python environment:

 ```sh
 $ python3.9 -m venv env